luizhenriqueleme/casadocodigo/README.md

 # casadocodigo
-This a fake project developed during the Spring Framework course (FJ-27) at Caelum
+This is a fake project, developed during the Spring Framework course (FJ-27) at Caelum